ngParty/ng-metadata/docs/DESIGN-PATTERNS.md

 import {RunBlock} from './app.config';

 angular.module('app',[])
-  .run(RunBlock); // NOTE: RunBlock class is not instanciated, angular will use the constructor as a factory function
+  // NOTE: RunBlock class is not instantiated, angular will use the constructor as a factory function .run(RunBlock);
 ```

-#### Configuration
+#### Configuration/Routing

 > try to not to use `config` api, because there is no equivalent in Angular 2
 > use it only for routes/states definition